UnkindPartition/tasty/README.md

                            before giving up
 ```

+Every option can be passed via environment.
+To obtain the environment variable
+name from the option name, replace hyphens `-` with underscores `_`, capitalize
+all letters, and prepend `TASTY_`.
+For example, the environment equivalent of
+`--smallcheck-depth` is `TASTY_SMALLCHECK_DEPTH`.
+To turn on a switch (such as
+`TASTY_HIDE_SUCCESSES`), set the variable to `True`.

 If you're using a non-console runner, please refer to its documentation to find
 out how to configure options during the run time.